acao780/Making-Journey/journal-pages/week-06.md

 The purpose of my project is to remind people to take care of their bodies.
 By showing my own eating habits, I want to raise awareness about the importance of regular meals.
 I believe that small behaviors, like skipping breakfast, can add up to big health problems over time.

 ## 1. Data Exploration
 In this phase of my research, I have been collecting personal dietary entries since April 16th.
 I began by establishing a structured dataset that includes dates, meal times, and specific food content.
 However, while auditing this data, I discovered that the records have significant limitations in terms of data visualization and depth.
 Currently, my data is strictly confined to logs of what I eat for each meal, lacking any supporting metrics or deeper quantitative evidence.
 Furthermore, I realized that my current findings are limited to my personal experience and lack broader social representation.
-Therefore, moving forward, I will simultaneously track the dietary data of my family members and friends, which will allow the project to better reflect the diverse habits of my target personas.
+If only collecting my dietary, it would have limited sample size.
+One limitation of this project is that the data only comes from one person.
+Since the food diary records my own eating habits, it does not represent the experiences of a wider group of people.
+This makes it difficult to draw broader conclusions about eating behaviours in society.
+Therefore, I will simultaneously track the dietary data of my family members and friends, which will allow the project to better reflect the diverse habits of my target personas.
 ![sketch data](../assets/week-05/week5_image.jpg)

 Based on my secondary research and the behavioral patterns observed so far—specifically, my habit of frequently skipping breakfast or lunch—I have decided to add two new measurement metrics to my tracking sheets.
 Therefore, I need to incorporate the measurement of both total calories and daily energy levels.